etiennebacher/docsifier/docs/homepage.md

 ## Purpose of this package

-Package developers may want to build a webpage that contains the documentation of their package. [`{pkgdown}`](https://pkgdown.r-lib.org/index.html) is the most famous way to easily build such a page.
+Developers may want to build a webpage that contains the documentation of their package or project. [`{pkgdown}`](https://pkgdown.r-lib.org/index.html) is the most famous way to easily build such a page for an R package.

-The aim of this package is to propose a new alternative to package developers by bringing [`docsify.js`](https://docsify.js.org/#/) into R. `docsify.js` is a tool that uses Markdown files to create a static webpage very easily.
+The aim of `{docsifier}` is to provide an alternative to developers by bringing [`docsify.js`](https://docsify.js.org/#/) into R. `docsify.js` is a tool that uses Markdown files to create a static webpage very easily.

-**Note that at this stage of development, you can only use `{docsifier}` inside a package environment.**

 ## Installation